Find out more about our internationally recognised training courses

 You may be interested in reviewing this blog post, detailing the experiences of a previous participant.

-The Visual Methodologies course is interested in the use of visual methods to mediate interactions and build understandings within social science research.
-The course focuses on different types of visual prompts and the processes associated with them; how they can be used within data collection, analysis and presentation stages of the research process.
-The course aims to raise the profile of visual methodology and build capacity across the social sciences in the effective use of this advancing field.
+The main aim of this advanced training is to focus on the use of visual methods to mediate interactions and build understandings within social science research.
+We will focus on different types of visual prompts and the processes associated with them; how they can be used within data collection, analysis and presentation stages of the research process.
+We aim to raise the profile of visual methodology and build capacity across the social sciences in the effective use of this advancing field. sciences/”>Visually Mediated Research: Using Visual Methods in the Social Sciences – NINE DTP

 Participatory Action Research